 - Cost-Efficiency: There’s no need for web hosting or server costs for the development phase.

-Read: How to set up and launch your WordPress site?
+Read: How to Set Up and Launch Your WordPress Site

-What Is a Remote/Hosted WordPress Development Environment?
+What is a Remote/Hosted WordPress Development Environment?

 A remote or hosted WordPress development environment is set up on a web server, not the local machine.
 This environment can be accessed from anywhere with an internet connection and is often provided by web hosting companies.
-Key aspects include:

 - Collaboration: Ideal for teams, as multiple people can access and work on the site from different locations.